Ildemaro Vargas Preview, Player Props: Nationals vs. Braves

 Braves Pitching Rankings

+- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks second in MLB.

-- The Braves have a 4.15 team ERA that ranks 15th among all MLB pitching staffs.
+- The Braves have a 4.14 team ERA that ranks 14th across all league pitching staffs.

-- Braves pitchers combine to rank 12th in baseball in home runs given up (187 total, 1.2 per game).
+- Braves pitchers combine to give up 187 total home runs at a clip of 1.2 per game (to rank 12th in the league).

+- Dodd makes his first start of the season for the Braves.

 © 2023 Data Skrive.
 All rights reserved.